 2023 Summer Exhibitions

-Old Point Schoolhouse
+Old Point Schoolhouse: 2023 Exhibitions

 The Old Point Schoolhouse’s Janet T. Swanson Exhibition Gallery is the venue for the annual summer exhibition drawn from OHS’s collections:

 “In Pursuit of Whales” – Another in our series of exhibitions devoted to our important collection of manuscripts, this time concentrating on documents pertaining to whaling during its heyday in the second quarter of the 19th century.
-Numerous whaling vessels sailed out of the East End of Long Island and we have a trove of fascinating individual items (letters, contracts, legal documents etc.) relating to several dozen different whaling vessels which sailed in all the oceans (even to the Sea of Okhotsk and the Arctic) and visited ports as far apart as St. Helena, Chile, and Maui.
+Numerous whaling vessels sailed out of the East End of Long Island and we have a trove of fascinating individual items (whaling voyage logbooks, letters, contracts, legal documents etc.) relating to several dozen different whaling vessels which sailed in all the oceans (even to the Sea of Okhotsk and the Arctic) and visited ports as far apart as St. Helena, Chile, and Maui.

-“William Steeple Davis Block Prints” – Previously we have concentrated on the photographic work of Orient multi-media luminary Davis (1884-1961), but this exhibition focuses on his work as a print-maker – specifically on his wood-block and linoleum-block prints.
+“William Steeple Davis Block Prints” – Previously we have concentrated on the photographic work of Orient multi-media luminary Davis (1884-1961); this exhibition focuses on his work as a print-maker – specifically on his wood-block and linoleum-block prints.
 He began making block prints in 1924 and sent his prints to exhibitions around the country.
 They are some of his best work in any medium, and are being shown together with some of the actual wood and linoleum blocks that he cut to create the prints.

 Webb House